stefanlindstroem/pipls_private/.llm/strategy.md

 minimum mean CV-MSE at 5 components (0.9036 cross-covariance; 0.9022 least squares), while ordinary PLS reaches 0.9373 at 8 components.

-Decision 0158 is the active three-patch documentation-presentation migration.
-Patch 0158A is
-complete: Example 03 now consumes a shared example-support evaluator that owns the maintained materialized folds, case-specific Pi-PLS search settings, requested response-subspace fitting, and ordinary-PLS path evaluation.
-Patch 0158B is also complete: the dedicated Home renderer requests only publication-default Pi-PLS plus ordinary PLS for Pulp and Tobacco, writes two concise SVGs with a common y-axis limit and semantic provenance manifest under `docs/assets/generated/home/`, and is wired into `docs-figures` and the sdist.
-Patch 0158C is next and will place those figures side by side under `Why use Π-PLS?`, state the bounded shared-component parsimony interpretation, link to Example 03, update documentation reproducibility records, and close the decision.
+Decision 0158 is complete and closed.
+Patch 0158A established the shared Example-03 numerical evaluator; 0158B added the dedicated Home renderer for publication-default Pi-PLS versus ordinary PLS on Pulp and Tobacco; and 0158C places those generated figures side by side under `Why use Π-PLS?`, records their documentation-reproducibility contract, and limits the stated parsimony interpretation to shared component count $h$.
+The full three-way technical comparison remains Example 03.
+Future changes to this Home comparison require a new owner decision rather than extending Decision 0158.

 ## Deferred work